THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 This is the digital file created through one of the three plot-planning options, all current structures, and existing landscape layout.

-There is an option which appears after entering your address to “Add Topographical Lines.”
+There is an option that appears after entering your address to “Add Topographical Lines.”
 Topographical updates can be made at the normal 2-5 foot intervals.

 PHASE 2: Adding New Features